-Thus, the first two tracks of our policy toward the Soviet Union are:
+Thus, the first two tracks of U.S. policy toward the Soviet Union are:

-- -- To compete effectively on a sustained basis with the Soviet Union in all international arenas in which our interests conflict, particularly in the overall military balance and in geographical regions of priority concern to the United States. - -- To undertake a coordinated, long-term effort to reduce the threat that the Soviet system poses to our interests.
+- -- To compete effectively on a sustained basis with the Soviet Union in the international arena, particularly in the overall military balance and in geographical regions of priority concern to the United States. - -- To undertake a coordinated, long-term effort to reduce the threat that the Soviet system poses to our interests.

 There is an important third track.
-We need to engage the Soviet Union in dialogue and negotiations to convey our concerns clearly and also to attempt to reach agreements based on strict reciprocity and mutual interest.
+The U.S. must engage the Soviet Union in dialogue and negotiations to attempt to reach agreements based on strict reciprocity and mutual interest.
+This is particularly important when the Soviet Union is in the midst of a process of political succession.

-We need to create and sustain negative and positive incentives powerful enough to influence Soviet behavior.
-Moscow must know that behavior unacceptable to us will incur costs that would outweigh any gains.
-At the same time, we must make clear to the Soviets that real restraint in their behavior would pave the way for a stable and constructive East-West relationship that would have important benefits for the Soviet Union.
+All three tracks of U.S. policy must be implemented simultaneously and sustained over the long term.
+It will be important that the West, with firm U.S. leadership, create and sustain negative and positive incentives powerful enough to influence Soviet behavior.
+Moscow must know that irresponsible and aggressive behavior will incur costs that would outweigh any gains.
+At the same time, we must make clear to the Soviets that real restraint in their behavior would pave the way for a an East-West relationship that might bring important benefits for the Soviet Union.
+It is particularly important that this message be conveyed clearly during the succession period, since this may be a particularly opportune time for external forces to affect the policies of Brezhnev's successors.

-The study which follows is in two parts.
-The first examines in detail the determinants of Soviet behavior, the strengths and weaknesses of the Soviet system, prospects for future development in Soviet foreign policy and within the Soviet Union itself, and the degree of vulnerability of the system to external leverage.
-The second part sets forth in greater detail a Reagan Administration policy toward the Soviet Union, with emphasis on the role of the military balance, relationships with our Allies and developing countries, interaction with Soviet allies in Eastern Europe and the Third World, and our bilateral relations with the Soviet Union itself.
-Within the latter we have laid particular emphasis on how our economic relations and expanded political action programs can be structured and utilized to advance our interests.
+The study which follows is not specifically an analysis of the Soviet political transition, although its implications for U.S. policy are addressed.
+This study is instead designed to outline a U.S.-Soviet policy for the near to medium term.
+The first part of the study examines in detail the determinants of Soviet behavior, the strengths and weaknesses of the Soviet system, prospects for future development in Soviet foreign policy and within the Soviet Union itself, and the degree of vulnerability of the system to external leverage.
+The second part sets forth in detail a U.S. policy toward the Soviet Union, with emphasis on the role of the military balance, relationships with our Allies and developing countries, interaction with Soviet allies in

+Eastern Europe and the Third World, and our bilateral relations with the Soviet Union itself.
+Within the latter, the study places particular emphasis on how U.S. economic relations and expanded political action programs can be structured and utilized to advance our interests.